Pelvic Floor Therapy in Gilbert, AZ

 - Vaginal dilators

 The amount of pelvic floor therapy received will be dependent upon the patient and their individual case.
 Typically, this process will last for at least a few weeks in order to help the patient gradually progress to the point where they can find relief from their condition.
-If you are experiencing symptoms related to your pelvic floor, contact our office in Gilbert, AZ at (480) 924-7333 today!
+If you are experiencing symptoms related to your pelvic floor, contact Southeast Valley Urology to meet with board-certified urologists Dr. Simoncini and Dr. Shaba.
+To schedule a consultation at our urology clinic in Gilbert, AZ, please call (480) 924-7333 today!